 - Arrival transfer from airport to hotel on Day 1

-- Two night’s hotel accommodation with breakfast in Punta Arenas (Day 1 & 10)
+- One night’s hotel accommodation with breakfast in Ushuaia on Day 1

-- Transfer from hotel to airport in Punta Arenas on Day 2
+- Luggage transfer from your hotel in Ushuaia to ship on Day 2

 - On-board accommodation during voyage including daily cabin service

 - All meals, snacks, tea and coffee during voyage

 - Beer, house wine and soft drinks with dinner

 - Captain’s Welcome and Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages